-- 1. Compile and systematize evidence and research related to climate change, energy, and environment (CEE) issues in Sierra Leone - a) Review guidance materials and CLACs prepared in other UNICEF offices - b) Review UNICEF's corporate priorities on CEE and related engagement to risk-inform programmes (review of key UNICEF documents related to CEE and risk reduction) - c) Compile and systematize literature related to the climate, environment and energy situation in the country and the impact of CEE issues on children and social sector delivery mechanisms in Sierra Leone Review Government responses to/priorities on CEE and analyse how childinclusive existing CEE policies, strategies and programmes are child responsive - d) Assist in identifying and compile information on past, present/ongoing or planned programmes related to energy, environment, and climate change and stakeholders active in these fields in Sierra Leone.
-This should include a review of on-going donor supported climate risk management financing initiatives in the country overall and specifically as it responds to child needs and UNICEF covered sectors - e) Assist in collecting information and reports from different sections in UNICEF Sierra Leone about the office's work and linkages to climate, energy, and environment - f) Assist in identifying and collecting data and information from government ministries, development partners, UN and community based organizations to fill gaps to better understand the situation and needs of children in a changing climate in Sierra Leone at present or under future climate situations to inform action related to climate change, environment, and energy issues
+- 1. Compile and systematize evidence and research related to climate change, energy, and environment (CEE) issues in Sierra Leone - a) Review guidance materials and CLACs prepared in other UNICEF offices - b) Review UNICEF's corporate priorities on CEE and related engagement to risk-inform programmes (review of key UNICEF documents related to CEE and risk reduction) - c) Compile and systematize literature related to the climate, environment and energy situation in the country and the impact of CEE issues on children and social sector delivery mechanisms in Sierra Leone Review Government responses to/priorities on CEE and analyse how child inclusive existing CEE policies, strategies and programmes are child responsive - d) Identify and compile information on past, present/ongoing or planned programmes related to energy, environment, and climate change and stakeholders active in these fields in Sierra Leone.
+This should include a review of on-going donor supported climate risk management financing initiatives in the country overall and specifically as it responds to child needs and UNICEF covered sectors. - e) Collect information and reports from different sections in UNICEF Sierra Leone about the office's work and linkages to climate, energy, and environment - f) Identify and collect data and information from government ministries, development partners, UN and community based organizations to fill gaps to better understand the situation and needs of children in a changing climate in Sierra Leone at present or under future climate situations to inform action related to climate change, environment, and energy issues - g) Identify and provide evidence as required to support the development of child-responsive climate financing proposals (including Green Climate Fund Readiness proposals), with details to be discussed